danxvv/BanPayGhibli/README.md

 ## Testing

 To run the tests, execute the following command with the Docker container running:

 ```bash
 docker compose exec api pytest
 ```

 ## Cloud Deployment

 You can test the API on the cloud using the following link:
 [https://ghibli.danielmojica.me/docs](https://ghibli.danielmojica.me/docs) to see the OpenAPI documentation.

+## Postman Collection

+Provide a Postman collection to test the API:
+`BanPay_Home_Assignment.postman_collection.json` Just import it to your Postman with project already running or **change the URL to the cloud deployment provided above**.
+Collection is already set up with the environment variables to make it easier to test.